She's Leaving

-"She's Leaving" is a song by English electronic band Orchestral Manoeuvres in the Dark (OMD), released in June 1982 as the fourth and final single from their third studio album, Architecture & Morality.
+"She's Leaving" is a song by the English electronic band Orchestral Manoeuvres in the Dark (OMD), released in June 1982 as the fourth and final single from their third studio album, Architecture & Morality.
 In order to avoid exploiting the album, the single was only released in the Benelux region.

 History

 "She's Leaving" was written in January 1981, and an early version was played in France and Canada during OMD's tour in spring that year.
 They made multiple attempts to record the song, but they "got really bored with it quickly" so these were abandoned.
 After discovering an old version recorded at their studio The Gramophone Suite in Liverpool that the band had forgotten about, they tried again to record the song, this time similarly to the old version.
 Recorded at The Manor, the song was slowed down and simplified, leading to the final recorded version.

 Noted for its simplicity, the song only features a drum machine, bass guitar, Vox Jaguar organ and a Korg M-500 Micro Preset synthesiser.
 It was the first time the band had recorded a 'story-telling' type song; it has been noted as reminiscent of the Beatles' "She's Leaving Home".